Why Do Large Files Fill Up Your Mac Storage?

 DupScan's protected path system prevents deletion of system-critical files.
 Files in /System, /Library, /usr, ~/Library, and inside .app bundles are automatically protected and cannot be selected for deletion.

 Duplicate files are another major source of wasted space.
 A single large file that has been copied or downloaded multiple times multiplies its storage impact.
-DupScan's duplicate detection feature identifies these exact copies so you can keep one and safely remove the rest.
+DupScan's duplicate file detection on Mac identifies these exact copies so you can keep one and safely remove the rest.
+If you are seeing a "Mac storage full" warning, fixing Mac storage full errors covers additional strategies beyond large file removal, including cache cleanup and system data management.